-Insurance and intermediaries receivables include receivables from policyholders, insurers, and others participating in the insurance business that are not included in cash inflows of technical provisions.
+In the MVBS, insurance and intermediaries receivables include those receivables from policyholders, insurers, and others participating in the insurance business that are not considered as future technical cash inflows in the technical provisions.

 Receivables from insurance and intermediaries are generally measured at their nominal amount with an adjustment for the probability of default of the counterparty as applicable.
 The nominal value is considered a good proxy for the fair value within the materiality and proportionality principles.
-Therefore, insurance and intermediaries of receivables are measured at nominal value with an adjustment for the probability of default of the counterparty under both IFRS and MVBS.
+Therefore, insurance and intermediaries of receivables are measured at nominal value with an adjustment for the probability of default of the counterparty under both IFRS and MVBS if required.